 What is the best time to visit Epic Waters?

-Weekends and holidays are going to be busy, so if you can swing a midweek visit, the park will be less crowded.
+Whenever you want to get wet!
+That said, weekend and holidays are going to be busy, so if you can swing a midweek visit, the park will be less crowded.
 Epic Waters has a twilight special – a reduced admission after 5 p.m.
-The park is open until 9 p.m. so that’s still a lot of time to enjoy the park.
+The park is open until 9 p.m. so that's still a lot of time to enjoy the park.

 We were there on two summer weekdays and the pools were definitely well populated but not so crowded we couldn't enjoy ourselves.
 I did notice that the crowds thinned out around 3 p.m. when parents who had brought their kids in the morning were ready to go.
 I subsequently noticed a little bump in new people in the evenings when the twilight special kicked in.